 On the national level, scholarships are the most generous but also the most competitive.
 At local levels, scholarships are easier to grab given the smaller pool of applicants.

-If you are currently employed, though the odds are slim, you may be entitled to receive employer tuition assistance.
-Ask your employer’s human resources office about the availability of such tuition assistance.
+If you are currently employed, you may be entitled to receive employer tuition assistance.
+Though the odds are slim, you may ask your employer’s human resources office about the availability of such tuition assistance.

-Up to $5,250 in such assistance is excluded from your income, hence tax-free.2 Included in the package is the reimbursement of tuition fees and expenses for course-related books, supplies and equipment.
+Up to $5,250 in such assistance is excluded from your income, hence tax-free.
+3 Included in the package is the reimbursement of tuition fees and expenses for course-related books, supplies and equipment.

 As a condition of eligibility, your employer may require you to keep working or agree to work for the company for a set number of years after graduation.